polygl0ts/writeups/tuctf18/hardDOS/README.md

 nc 18.216.100.42 12345

 ## Solution
-The solution is similar to the one of [easyDOS](../easyDOS), we have to find the correct commands and arguments.
+This challenge is similar to [easyDOS](../easyDOS), we have to find the correct commands and arguments.

 Also in this case we have to answer some questions before reaching the real challenge.